rafaelquintanilha/react-linechart/README.md

 ## Tooltips

 It is easy to hook tooltips onto your chart.
-Just provide a function that returns a HTML element and this will be displayed inside the tooltip.
+Just provide a function on the `onPointHover` prop that returns a HTML element and this will be displayed inside the tooltip.
 You can use the class provided by default or write your own and pass to the chart as a `tooltipClass` prop.

 ## Derived Charts

 Turns out a simple Line Chart with the right props can assume a different aspect.
-For example, setting `hideLines={true}` and `hidePoints={false}` gives an awesome Scatter Plot.
+For example, setting `hideLines={true}` gives an awesome Scatter Plot.

 ```javascript
 import { ScatterPlot } from 'react-linechart'